AdobeDocs/analytics-platform.en/help/data-ingestion/aepwebsdk.md

 >[!NOTE]
 >
->This is a simplified guide on how to ingest data collected from your site into Adobe Experience Platform and use in Customer Journey Analytics.
+> This quick start guide is a simplified guide on how to ingest data collected from your site into Adobe Experience Platform and use in Customer Journey Analytics.
 It is highly recommended to study the additional information when referred to.

 ## Set up a schema and dataset

-To ingest data into Adobe Experience Platform, you first need to define which data you want to collect.
+To ingest data into Adobe Experience Platform, you first must define which data you want to collect.
 All data ingested into Adobe Experience Platform must conform to a standard, denormalized structure for it be recognized and acted upon by downstream capabilities and features.
 Experience Data Model (XDM) is the standard framework that provides this structure in the form of schemas.

 Once you have defined a schema, you use one or more datasets to store and manage the collection of data.
-A dataset is a storage and management construct for a collection of data, typically a table, that contains a schema (columns) and fields (rows).
+A dataset is a storage and management construct for a collection of data (typically a table) that contains a schema (columns) and fields (rows).

 All data that is ingested into Adobe Experience Platform must conform to a pre-defined schema before it can be persisted as a dataset.

 ### Set up a schema

 You want to track some minimal data from profiles visiting your website, for example page name, identification.
-For this, you first need to define a schema that models this data.
+You first must define a schema that models this data.

 To set up your schema: